botpress/botpress-examples/hello-world-bot/README.md

 ### 3. Initialization

-Now, let's simply use command line interface to initialize your bot.
+Now, let's simply use command line interface of `botpress` to initialize your bot.
 To do it, you need to run the following command.

 ```
 botpress init